It can be a really scary experience to suspect that you’ve somehow gotten food poisoning during pregnancy.

 Don’t try to be superwoman.
 Your body (and baby!) have just been through a lot, and it needs time to recuperate so that it can continue to nourish your baby until he or she is ready to be born.
 Drink lots of fluids, and go on the BRAT diet (bananas, rice, applesauce, and toast) for a few days to help keep your tummy at bay.
 Slowly work your way back up to normal foods when your stomach feels ready… no need to rush it.
 Just rest if that’s what your body is telling you to do.
 And if you are a working mom-to-be, then definitely call out sick for at least 2 to 3 days before going back in.
 Seriously.

 This happened to me on a Saturday night, so I spent all day Sunday and some of Monday morning in the hospital.
 I’m a teacher, so I had to call out sick on Monday.
 I rested as much as I could the rest of the day, and then figured I would go back to work the next day and just take things slow.
 Boy, was I WRONG.
 Work was nearly impossible, and by the end of the night after I was back home, my contractions started coming back.
-This time they weren’t painful, but they were started happening every 5 minutes again, so I called the labor ward and was advised to come back in… juuuuust to be sure things were still okay.
+They weren’t painful like they were before, but they WERE coming every 5 minutes again!
+So I called the labor ward and was advised to come back in… juuuuust to be sure things were still okay.

-Fortunately, this finally did the trick.
-But it did take the whole week for me to begin finally feeling back to my normal (well, pregnant-normal) self again.
-So do yourself a favor, and give it time!
+This extra period of rest finally did the trick.
+But in the end, it took the whole week for me to begin finally feeling back to my normal (well, pregnant-normal) self again.
+So do yourself a favor, and just give it time!

 If you’ve ever had food poisoning during a pregnancy, then please share your experience in the comments below!
 How far along were you?
+What happened?
 How did you deal with it?